The United States encompasses several beautiful mountains, rivers, valleys, and awe-inspiring sights.

 For visitors, basing yourself in Honolulu or the Waikiki neighborhood gives access to plenty of beach time, shopping fun, dining and drinking venues along with historic parts of the city you can explore, hike up to Diamond Head for amazing views of the city and coastlines or do some fun adventure activity like swimming, snorkeling or even take a surfing lesson on the soft sandy beaches at Waikiki.

 You can easily walk to the major attractions around Waikiki or take public transportation or Uber to sites outside of the city.

-Close by are wonderful museums, botanical gardens and waterfalls, fantastic little towns and iconic Pearl Harbor and the USS Arizona which are the most important historic monuments of the city.
+Close by are wonderful museums, botanical gardens and waterfalls, fantastic little towns and iconic Pearl Harbor and the USS Arizona, which are the most important historical monuments of the city.

 Check out this post on the top things to do in Honolulu for more inspiration, images and wonderful places to visit in this exciting and fun city in Oahu.

 Noel Morata | This Hawaii Life

 Also Read: Top Tourist Attractions in Hawaii

 Washington D.C. may be the political capital of the most powerful country in the world, but it is also one of the prettiest and historic cities in the world as well.

 Historical Landmarks like the National Mall, Lincoln Memorial, the Washington Monument, the National World War II Memorial, the Korean War Veterans Memorial, the National Archives, the Smithsonian, and of course, the White House; are just a fraction of the attractions in Washington DC.